ember-learn/ember-blog/content/ember-3-7.md

 ##### Compatibility section in addon README (1 of 2)

 Whenever you generate a new addon using Ember CLI it will automatically generate a README file for your addon.
-With Ember CLI 3.7 this README will now include a compatibility section that will allow you to easily communicate to users of the addon what is needed to use the addon.
+With Ember CLI 3.7 this README will now include a compatibility section that will allow you to better communicate to users of the addon what is needed to use the addon.

 ##### Remove last usage of Babel 6 (2 of 2)